3D printing of formwork.

 “Sustainable window framings enabled by 3D printing – a contemporary alternative to the classic reconstruction of stone masonry works.”

-With the guest house Winery Stallmann-Hiestand in Rheinhessen, New Digital Craft realizes a successful alternative to classic stone masonry works.
+With the renovation of the guest house facade of Winery Stallmann-Hiestand in Rheinhessen, New Digital Craft realizes a successful alternative to classic stone masonry works.

 By using a coherent, digital process chain in the form of the specially developed NDC "scan-to-production" method, stone masonry works can be reconstructed in a short time.
 Existing stone masonry works are scanned using the latest laser technology, which provides information to a parametric 3D model, from which the mold for the concrete casting is generated.
 The concrete formwork is produced directly in 1:1 in a large-format 3D printer.
 The circle closes after end-of-life when the 3D printed shapes are recycled to be printed again for the next mold.
 Of course, new stone masonry works from scratch without existing examples can be produced with the same effectiveness.

-The innovative and new manufacturing method enables the installation of insulating cores in the concrete components, which prevent cold bridges and are thermally more sustainable compared to the classic stone masonry solution.
-New Digital Craft is using alternative concretes for the framings without the classic Portland cement based concrete.
-That will minimize the ecological footprint by reducing CO2 emissions by 80% and and results in a clear advantage compared to a reconstruction in natural stone.
-The contemporary reconstruction also provides strong arguments on the cost side, because we speak here about a saving of up to 50% compared to the classic stone carvings.
+The innovative and new manufacturing method enables the elements to be insulating, which prevent cold bridges and is thermally more sustainable compared to the classic stone masonry solution.
+New Digital Craft is using alternative binders to cast the framings without the use of classic Portland cement.
+This minimizes the ecological footprint and reduces the CO2 emissions by 80%, which is a clear advantage compared to a re-construction in natural stone.
+The contemporary reconstruction also provides strong arguments on the cost side, because we speak here about a saving of up to 40% compared to the classic stone carvings.

 The project fully embodies the DNA of New Digital Craft, as Jörg Petri aptly puts it: “Our digital construction solutions bring craftsmanship back on the building site in an affordable and sustainable way”.